top of page

 Web and Native App • Proof of Concept

-Exploring new revenue streams for a well-established digital pharmacy
+Exploring and validating new revenue streams for a leading digital pharmacy

 With the support of a User Researcher, we ran research interviews with our existing patient base to map out their current user journey when researching and purchasing Vitamins and Supplements.
 By doing this, we were able to identify pain points and potential opportunities to improve the process through our service.